kristinemlarson/gnssrefl/README.md

 inclination angle and the station latitudes.
 The length of the ellipses depends on the height of the antenna above the surface - so a height of 2 meters gives an ellipse that is smaller than one that is 10 meters.
 In this case we used 2 meters for both sites - and these are pretty simple GNSS-IR sites.
-The surfaces below th GPS antennas are fairly smooth and that will generate coherent reflections.
+The surfaces below the GPS antennas are fairly smooth and that will generate coherent reflections.
 In general, you can use all azimuths at these sites.

 Now let's look at a more complex case, station ross on Lake Superior.
 Here the goal